deployEMDS/technical-documentation/tests/data_product_publication/provision/data_source_endpoint_provisioning/test_2_1_1_3/result_edc_vc.md

 #### Environment

 EDC Connector v.0.7.1 within a local testbed
+The tests are available in [this](https://www.postman.com/i2cat-dev/workspace/deployemds) Postman workspace.

 #### Tested quality metric and method
 If an asset can represent a data source `X`, then data source `X` can be provisioned.